Board-Certified Criminal Defense Representation In Central Florida

 Matthew P. Ferry graduated from the University of Florida with a Bachelor’s of Science degree in Finance, and earned his Juris Doctor degree from Barry University School of Law.
 Mr. Ferry has practiced criminal defense law exclusively since 2006.
-As a partner with the law firm of Lindsey & Ferry, P.A., Mr. Ferry has successfully defended clients throughout Central Florida on felony, misdemeanor, DUI and traffic related cases.
+As a partner with the law firm of Lindsey, Ferry & Parker, P.A., Mr. Ferry has successfully defended clients throughout Central Florida on felony, misdemeanor, DUI and traffic related cases.

 Rehaif v.
 United States, 139 S. Ct.
 2191 (2019).